zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    This is (approximately) the number of objects the global contains either directly or indirectly.
 The number is not meant to be precise, but rather comparable: larger footprint correlates with more memory consumption.
+   Note that sufficiently long `string` values are treated as multiple objects.
    The table index is the variable name and the value is the footprint.